Azure-Samples/app-service-msi-servicebus-dotnet/README.md

 ## Troubleshooting

-Please see the Azure.Identity [Readme](https://github.com/Azure/azure-sdk-for-net/blob/master/sdk/identity/Azure.Identity/README.md) for troubleshooting of common issues.
+Please see the Azure.Identity [Readme](https://github.com/Azure/azure-sdk-for-net/blob/master/sdk/identity/Azure.Identity/README.md) for more information about using Azure.Identity and troubleshooting of common authentication issues.